fserb/bkc/pages/bouncing/bouncing.md

     outer * Math.abs(crystal.pulse), "#be2633", "#e06f8b");
 ```

-Finally, instead of simply drawing one of the top of the other, we can make the
+Finally, instead of simply drawing one on top of the other, we can make the
 whole rendering more interesting by using a screen composite and playing with
 the opacity.